 - Microbiology with lab: 4 semester credits

 Three of the four science prerequisites need to be completed at the time of application, with the Anatomy/Physiology sequence courses being two of them.
 Anatomy, Physiology, and Microbiology must be taken within five years prior to enrollment in the ACE Program.
-Chemistry must be taken within 10 years prior to enrollment.
+Chemistry, Human Nutrition and Statistics must be taken within 10 years prior to enrollment.

 Note: Prerequisites are based on semester-based institutions.
 For example, if the Anatomy/Physiology courses are taken at a quarter-based institution, Anatomy/Physiology I, II, and III must be taken to meet the requirement.